elves/posixsh/README.md

   This should print an empty line followed by a line of just `bar`, but currently this implementation has a tab before the `bar`.

-- Argument of variable expansions may not contain whitespaces.
+- Argument of variable expansions may not contain whitespaces (2.6.2).
 Example:

   ```sh
   echo ${x=foo  bar}